bourumir-wyngs/serde-saphyr/README.md

 When anchors are highly repetitive and also large, packing them into references can make YAML more human-readable.
 In [`SerializerOptions`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.SerializerOptions.html), you can set your own function to generate anchor names.

+## Robotics ##
+The feature-gated "robotics" capability enables parsing of YAML extensions commonly used in robotics (ROS, ROS2, etc.) These extensions support conversion functions (deg, rad) and simple mathematical expressions such as deg(180), rad(pi), 1 + 2*(3 - 4/5), or rad(pi/2).
+This capability is gated behind the [robotics] feature and is not enabled by default.
+Additionally, angle_conversions must be set to true in the Options.